awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-instance-reboot.md

 You can use one of the following commands\.
 For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [reboot\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/reboot-instances.html) \(AWS CLI\)
 + [Restart\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/Restart-EC2Instance.html) \(AWS Tools for Windows PowerShell\)

+**To run a controlled fault injection experiment**
+You can use AWS Fault Injection Simulator to test how your application responds when your instance is rebooted\.
+For more information, see the [AWS Fault Injection Simulator User Guide](https://docs.aws.amazon.com/fis/latest/userguide)\.